Please note: This post contains affiliate links.

 This spectacular horse-shoe shaped waterfall is a sight to behold.
 It derives its name from an event in 1000 AD where heathen statues were thrown into the waterfall, signifying the conversion from heathendom to Christianity.

 Capturing some of the more interesting shots (water flowing over outcroppings) is scary for those who fear heights.
-Fortunately, Colby Brown provided me with both moral support and tripod positioning on the precarious ledges.

-Aldeyjarfoss – an Iceland highlight
+Aldeyjarfoss – an Iceland photography highlight

 As our van and trailer were careening along gravel roads, we kept imploring Colby to stop so we could photograph the sky’s amazing colors.
 Telling us to trust him, he promised we’d get to the perfect spot to photograph this crazy light.

 Arriving in the small parking lot and quickly hiking down the trail, we immediately understood this location’s appeal.
 Epic fiery skies provided the perfect backdrop for the falls thundering between the basalt columns.
-The contrast between the grey and black gradations and the turquoise water splashing into the cauldron below was stunning.
+The contrast between the grey and black gradations and the turquoise water splashing into the cauldron below is stunning.

 Epitomizing “Fire & Ice,” this awe-inspiring waterfall and night will remain emblazoned on my memory forever.